pdoroudchi/healthcare_proj/README.md

 ## Business Understanding

 There are many current medical research papers highlighting the importance of medication adherence in the healthcare industry [[1]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8124987/) [[2]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6103301/) [[3]](https://www.nature.com/articles/s41579-019-0196-3).
 These papers often cite the role of persistence as a key indicator in medication adherence-related quality and performance.
-Thus it is essential to accurately classify patients who are less likely to adhere to their prescription in order to better tailor their quality of care.
+Thus, it is essential to accurately classify patients who are less likely to adhere to their prescription in order to better tailor their quality of care.
 As a result, we may improve medication persistence, health outcomes and healthcare efficiency worldwide.

 ## Project Life Cycle